xitorch/xitorch/doc/index.rst

 ===========================================================

-xitorch (pronounced "sigh-torch") is a library based on PyTorch that provides operations and functionals for scientific computing and deep learning.
+xitorch (pronounced "sigh-torch") is a library based on PyTorch that provides differentiable operations and functionals for scientific computing and deep learning. xitorch provides analytic first and higher order derivatives automatically using PyTorch's autograd engine.
-It is inspired by SciPy, a popular library for scientific library.
+It is inspired by SciPy, a popular Python library for scientific computing.

 .. toctree::
    :maxdepth: 1
-   :caption: Notes
+   :caption: Getting started

-   notes/installation
+   getstart/installation
-   notes/getstart
+   getstart/functional

 .. toctree::
    :maxdepth: 1